lostjared/Code.Crunch.JavaScript/README.md

 - when you have // within a string under certain conditions it will cause the text to be unaligned
 - does not work with most other languages
 - raw strings as of now are unsupported.

+if you want to fix these issues fork and submit a pull request!

 ## Usage

 1. Open the `index.html` file in your web browser.